openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-request.md

   });
   ```

-> **NOTE**
->
-> The error code **21900005 task mode error** is removed from API version 11.

 ### pause<sup>10+</sup>

 pause(): Promise&lt;void&gt;

-Pauses this task.
-This API can be used to pause a background task that is waiting, running, or retrying.
+Pauses a task that is waiting, running, or retrying.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Request.FileTransferAgent